emichael/dslabs/labs/lab1-clientserver/README.md

 In particular, you should think about what happens in the various cases: What if the request message is dropped on the way to the server?
 What if the reply is dropped?
 What if the reply is delayed?
-What if the the request is delayed so that the retry arrives at the server and then the original request arrives; and so forth.
+What if the request is delayed so that the retry arrives at the server and then the original request arrives; and so forth.